-Finding 2022-001: Material Weakness - Bank Reconciliations and Audit Adjustments
+Finding 2022-001 and 2023-001: Material Weakness - Audit Adjustments

-Condition: Bank reconciliations were not performed on a timely basis during the course of the fiscal year and included inaccurate reconciling items.
+Condition: Account reconciling was not performed on a timely basis during the course of the fiscal year.
 Material audit adjustments were proposed by the external auditor and recorded by the client where needed to reconcile the accounts.

-Criteria: In order to maintain adequate internal controls and proper reporting, all bank accounts should be accurately reconciled and adjusted monthly.
+Criteria: In order to maintain adequate internal controls and proper reporting, all accounts should be accurately reconciled and adjusted monthly.
 The reconciliations should be reviewed on a timely basis by a member of the business office.